hunchongtan/agri-tech-EDA-and-ML-pipeline/README.md

     .
-    ├── .github                 # Contains scripts to execute the end-to-end machine learning pipeline using GitHub Actions ├── src                     # Contains python files constituting the end-to-end ML pipeline │   ├── (python files constituting the end-to-end ML pipeline in .py format)
+    ├── .github                 # Contains scripts to execute the end-to-end machine learning pipeline using GitHub Actions ├── .gitignore              # Insert your own data/agri.db (not in the GitHub) ├── src                     # Contains python files constituting the end-to-end ML pipeline │   ├── (python files constituting the end-to-end ML pipeline in .py format)
     │   └──